thelonehegelian/zippit/README.md

 This dual-verification system also helps in combating the spread of fake news and misinformation, a significant challenge in today's digital landscape.
 Users can rely on Zippit for trustworthy and comprehensive insights, making it a valuable resource for educators, researchers, and anyone seeking reliable information.
 In an era where the speed of information sharing often comes at the cost of accuracy, Zippit stands out as a beacon of verified and substantial content, redefining the standards of social media information sharing.

+**Benefits of Zips or information Bundles: **

+Innovative Approach to Information Sharing: Zippit's concept of bundling diverse information sources into a single "Zip" is innovative, offering a more contextual and comprehensive way of understanding topics.

+Encourages In-depth Research: By design, the platform promotes thorough research and deeper understanding of subjects, moving away from the superficial engagement typical of many social media platforms.

+Fights Misinformation: The use of ML models and human agents to verify content is a strong approach to ensure accuracy and combat misinformation, making Zippit a potentially trustworthy source of information.

+Enhanced User Experience: The platform's focus on curated, thematic content can lead to a more meaningful and enriching user experience, as it allows for the exploration of topics in depth.

 TODO
 - [x] backend
   - [ ] Add missing types and interfaces